nandac/letterloom/README.md

   <img src="./thumbnail-light.svg" alt ="">
 </picture>

-For a comprehensive overview of all available options, and usage instructions we highly recommend consulting the package’s official manual.
-The manual offers explanations and examples to help you harness the full potential of the `letterloom` package.
+For a detailed overview of all options and features, consult the package's official manual, which provides examples and comprehensive usage instructions.

 ## Acknowledgments

-Special thanks to the Typst community on [Discord](https://discord.com/channels/1054443721975922748/1069937650125000807) for their invaluable assistance and support during the development of this package.
+Grateful thanks to the Typst community on [Discord](https://discord.com/channels/1054443721975922748/1069937650125000807) for their invaluable guidance and support during development.